 As artists, hobbyists, and gallery-goers alike, art has a therapeutic nature that takes us on a journey of self-discovery.
 This is true whether we are studying an exhibit at MoMA or glancing at wall art on canvas in between sales calls.
 Art therapy has gained a lot of traction in the psychological community for its ability to improve cognitive/sensorimotor function, increase self-awareness, and promote emotional resilience.
 At the same time, watching the soap canvas your windshield in a drive-thru car wash, we believe therapy—art therapy more specifically—is all around us, sometimes we just have to look.

-Maxwell Alexander’s collection of still life fine art photo prints are the perfect addition to any bedroom, family room, or office.
-Enjoy the calming aura these one-of-a-kind sculptures as they bring your wall decor ideas to life.
-Transform the look of your home with the simple, contemporary look of frameless canvas prints, and make sure to take a look at the rest of Maxwell’s inspirational print collection at simplida.com.
+Maxwell Alexander’s collection of still life fine art photo prints is the perfect addition to any bedroom, family room, or office.
+Enjoy the calming aura of these one-of-a-kind sculptures as they bring your wall decor ideas to life.
+Transform the look of your home with the simple, contemporary look of frameless canvas prints, and make sure to take a look at the rest of Maxwell’s inspirational print collection online.